juicedata/juicefs/docs/en/deployment/juicefs_on_docker.md

 You can create multiple file systems on the same object storage bucket by specifying different `<VOLUME_NAME>` volume names and `<META_URL>` database address.
 :::

-For pre-created file systems, when creating volume plug-ins with them, simply specify the file system name and database address, e.g.
+To use docker volume plugin with existing JuiceFS volumes, simply specify the file system name and database address, e.g.

 ```shell
 sudo docker volume create -d juicefs \